Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups: Weak limits and ample generics

-\begin{proof} Let $\{m_{2i}\}$ be an enumeration of $M$.
+\begin{proof} Let $\{m_{2k}\}$ be an enumeration of $M$.
 To begin with, let $S_0$ be the element chosen by Eve in the initial move.
 Since $\Phi$ is $\FMp$-universal, and $S_0$, as well as all embeddings into $\Phi$, are $G$-extendable, Odd can fix an embedding $\phi_0:S'_0\rightarrow \Phi$, with $S_0 \leq S'_0$, and with $m_0 \in \dom(S_0) \cap \rng(\phi_0)$.

-Suppose now that, for some even $n$, elements $S_i$, $i \leq n$, have been selected so that, for every odd $i<n$, $S_i=T$, where $T$ is chosen by Odd using Proposition \ref{pr:WeakInj}(c) for $S=S_{i-1}$.
-Moreover, for every positive even $i<n$, Odd fixed an embedding $\phi_i:S'_i \rightarrow \Phi$, $S'_i \in \KK_G$, such that $S_i \leq S'_i$, $m_i \in \dom(S'_i) \cap \rng(\phi_{i})$, and $\phi_i$ extends $\phi_{i-2}$.
+Suppose now that, for some even $n$, elements $S_k$, $k \leq n$, have been selected so that, for every odd $k<n$, $S_k=T$, where $T$ is chosen by Odd using Proposition \ref{pr:WeakInj}(c) for $S=S_{i-1}$.
+Moreover, for every positive even $k<n$, Odd fixed an embedding $\phi_k:S'_k \rightarrow \Phi$, $S'_k \in \KK_G$, such that $S_k \leq S'_k$, $m_k \in \dom(S'_k) \cap \rng(\phi_{k})$, and $\phi_k$ extends $\phi_{k-2}$.
 Then Odd first fixes an embedding $\phi_{n}:S'_{n} \rightarrow \Phi$, $S'_n \in \KK_G$, such that $S_{n} \leq S'_{n}$, $m_n \in \dom(S'_n) \cap \rng(\phi_{n})$, and $\phi_{n}$ extends $\phi_{n-2}$; this is possible by the choice of $S_{n-1}$.
 Finally, Odd puts $S_{n+1}=T$, where $T$ is obtained by applying Proposition \ref{pr:WeakInj}(c) to $\phi=\phi_n$.
-In this way, regardless of what Eve does, the mapping $\Xi=\bigcup \phi_n$ is an embedding of $\Psi=\bigcup S_n$ into $\Phi$.
+In this way, regardless of what Eve does, the mapping $\Xi=\bigcup_n \phi_n$ is an embedding of $\Psi=\bigcup S_n$ into $\Phi$.
 Moreover, because $\dom(\Psi)=M$, and so $\Xi \circ \Psi[M]=M$, Remark \ref{re:Emb} implies that $\Xi^{-1}$ is also an embedding, and thus an isomorphism of $\Psi$ and $\Phi$.
 Clearly, $\Psi \in G$, and so $\Phi \in G$. \end{proof}

-\begin{theorem} Let $M$ be a countable structure, let $G \leq \Sym(M)$ be a Polish group, and suppose that there exists a weakly $\FMp$-injective $\Phi \in \sigma \KK_G$.
+\begin{theorem} Let $M$ be a countable structure, let $G \leq \Sym(M)$ be a closed subgroup, and suppose that there exists a weakly $\FMp$-injective $\Phi \in \sigma \KK_G$.
 Then $\Phi$ is unique up to isomorphism, and $\FMp$ has JEP and WAP. \end{theorem}

 \begin{proof} Suppose that $\Phi$, $\Psi \in \sigma \FMp$ are weakly $\FMp$-injective.
 By Theorem \ref{th:InjWins}, Odd has a winning strategy in both $BM_p(G,\Phi)$ and $BM_p(G,\Psi)$, so, in the game $BM_p(G,\Phi)$, Eve can start with an arbitrary $S_0$, and then use Odd's winning strategy for $BM_p(G,\Psi)$, while Odd uses his winning strategy for $BM_p(G,\Phi)$.
 Then the obtained chain $\bigcup_n S_n$ is isomorphic to both $\Phi$ and $\Psi$.